patrickmineault/codebook/setup.myst.md

 from code.lib import my_very_good_function
 ```

 The disadvantage is that this tends to be pretty brittle.
-You have to hardcode the name of folders in multiple places.
+You have to hard-code the name of folders in multiple places.
 If they move, you will break your package.
 It won't work on another computer with different paths, so it will make it hard to share your project with colleagues.
 Furthermore, dynamic paths don't play well with IDEs like vscode that can only look in the static environment.

 ### Create a pip-installable package (recommended)